realm/realm-core/doc/primer/primer_intro.md

 going!

-If you have trouble understanding what the issues are about, ask the person who created it, or maybe just give a shout in `#core` to see if anyone is familiar with it.
+If you have trouble understanding what the issues are about, ask the person who created it, or maybe just give a shout in the core slack channel to see if anyone is familiar with it.
 If you get interesting information, add it to the issue, so that the information isn't lost.

 You can keep track of what other team members are working on by monitoring active pull requests and reviewing the code they are submitting.
 This is a